Grand Bazaar with carpets, carpentry and cafes

 In the southwest of this complex there is a yard which was a special place for unloading camels in the past.
 In the Saad al-Sultaneh Sarai section of the Grand Bazaar there are two beautiful cafes that are certainly worth visiting: Ersiye cafe and Negarossaltaneh cafe.
 Food and drinks aside, they are both beautiful in terms of design, decoration and the collection of antiques.

 Moving on, we ended up in a small shop called Zafferon bakery.
-There we found the most delicious Qazvin baklava, tea cookies with walnuts and pistachios and all other Qazvin cookies which ended up in our suitcases and were brought to Holland as souvenirs for our friends and family.
+There we found the most delicious Qazvin baklava, tea cookies with walnuts and pistachios and all other Qazvin cookies which ended up in our suitcases and were brought home as souvenirs for our friends and family.